Thanks for voting for me everyone! I'm genuinely delighted!

 Home Office Scientific Development Branch 2008-present

-I provide scientific support and advice to law enforcement and counter terrorism agencies for the UK Home Office, specifically in the area of automated cctv analysis.
+My Work: I provide scientific support and advice to law enforcement and counter terrorism agencies for the UK Home Office, specifically in the area of automated cctv analysis.

 The Home Office Scientific Development Branch (HOSDB) provides scientific support and advice to law enforcement and counter terrorism agencies.
 There are about 250 scientists who work in many areas including physical security, chemical, biological, radiological, nuclear and explosives protection and investigation and enforcement.
 In practice, this means that we evaluate and occasionally develop security products from fences and locks, to roadside drug testing kits.
 If it’s used by the police, we have a say in what to use and how!